Megabit/Blazorise/docs/_posts/2021-03-24-release-notes-094.md

 - On DataGridColumn, rename `Direction` parameter to `SortDirection`
 - For DataGrid `ReadData` event callback, rename `Direction` attribute to `SortDirection`
 - DataGrid `FilteredDataChanged` now accepts the `DataGridFilteredDataEventArgs<TItem>` as the argument instead of `IEnumerable<TItem>`
+- Datagrid: Due to a realocation of the resizable feature to the Table component, you should note the following:
+  - The datagrid resources(js and css) we had previously introduced, no longer exist, and do not need to be added to your application.
+    - If you had any of the resources below, you can now safely remove them:
+      - `<link href="_content/Blazorise.DataGrid/blazorise.datagrid.css" rel="stylesheet" />`
+      - `<script src="_content/Blazorise.DataGrid/blazorise.datagrid.js"></script>`
+  - The `DataGridResizeMode` enum no longer exists, and you will need to use `TableResizeMode` enum instead.

 ## Highlights 🚀